The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \item \textit{Pre-Retraction Editorial Events.} Editorial events include corrections, expressions of concern, or other non-retraction updates associated with a given DOI.
 If such events existed, the variable was labeled as 1.
 Such events could serve as warnings for editors or readers, potentially influencing how quickly problematic citations are identified and addressed.

-\item \textit{Retraction Reason.} According to the framework presented in Zhang et al., the retraction reason can be categorized into 8 groups: ``plagiarism'', ``self-plagiarism'', ``falsification/manipulation'', ``error \& unreliable results'', ``authorship issues'', ``ethical issues'', ``others'', and ``not available/lack of information'' \cite{zhang2020collaboration}.
+\item \textit{Retraction Reason.} According to the framework presented in \citet{zhang2020collaboration}, the retraction reason can be categorized into 8 groups: ``plagiarism'', ``self-plagiarism'', ``falsification/manipulation'', ``error \& unreliable results'', ``authorship issues'', ``ethical issues'', ``others'', and ``not available/lack of information''.
 For this study, we focused specifically on falsification/manipulation (fraud) and error \& unreliable results (error).
+We prioritized these categories because they most directly undermine the epistemic validity of the scientific claims.
+In contrast, retractions due to authorship problems, ethical issues, or other administrative errors, while serious violations of academic norms, do not necessarily imply that the scientific findings themselves are factually incorrect.
 Following this framework, we searched for the keywords ``falsification,'' ``manipulation,'' and ``misconduct'' in the Retraction Watch reasons to identify fraud papers, and we used the keywords ``error,'' ``contamination,'' and ``unreliable'' to identify error papers.
 These fraud and error categories were then combined into a broader category labeled ``fraud \& errors,'' capturing retractions that may draw more editorial attention.
 Papers falling into this category were assigned a binary value of 1. \end{itemize}